AviatrixSystems/Docs/HowTos/transit_segmentation_faq.rst

 Segmentation is not supported on Aviatrix Transit Gateway connection to Aviatrix CloudN hardware for Insane Mode connection.
 Segmentation is also not allowed if Aviatrix Transit Gateway instance type is C5n.18xlarge.

+In addition, if two Aviatrix Transit Gateways are peered together and one of them has FireNet Egress enabled, through Aviatrix Transit Gateway peering the Spoke VPC/VNets may be connected.
+The work around is to have FireNet Egress enabled on each Aviatrix Transit FirNet.